 Did you know that, if you have a Windows 10 laptop, tablet, or 2-in-1 device such as a Surface Pro, you can use the WPS standard to make quick connections to Wi-Fi networks without having to type in the passwords of wireless networks?
 Here's a complete guide for how to connect to Wi-Fi through WPS in Windows 10, on any PC, laptop, or device with a wireless network card:

-IMPORTANT: For this procedure to work, you need WPS enabled on the wireless router or the access point that broadcasts the WiFi signal in your area.
+NOTE: If you need a refresh on what WPS (Wi-Fi Protected Setup) is, we recommend that you read: What is WPS (Wi-Fi Protected Setup)?.
+For this procedure to work, you need WPS enabled on the wireless router or access point that broadcasts the Wi-Fi signal in your area.
 Both the device emitting the wireless signal and the one receiving it must have support for WPS.

-Can I connect using the client PIN code for WPS?
+Can I connect through WPS in Windows 10 using a client PIN code?

 The WPS standard also allows devices to connect using a PIN code.
 One eight-digit PIN code is generated by the wireless router (or access point) and another by the client that wants to connect to the Wi-Fi network using WPS.
 Unfortunately, Windows 10 does not generate a client PIN code that you can use for WPS connections.
 You can get the client PIN only if your wireless network card has a specialized application that generates it for you.
 Unfortunately, on the systems that we are using, we do not have such apps, so we cannot demonstrate how this method works.

 Did you manage to successfully connect through WPS in Windows 10?

 As you can see from this guide, using WPS in Windows 10 to connect to wireless networks is both easy and fast.
 Anyone can do it, and you only need to read this guide the first time you do it.
 If you have any questions or problems, don't hesitate to leave a comment in the section below.